-The log shall be uploaded by each SC to a secure SIU application located on CAR's website in the format prescribed by CAR.
-The log file shall be transmitted at the end of each quarter and no later than the 15th of the following month.
+The logs shall be uploaded by each SC to a secure SIU application located on CAR's website in the format prescribed by CAR.
+The claim and underwriting SIU Quarterly Activity Log templates are available on CAR's website.
+The log files shall be transmitted at the end of each quarter and no later than the 15th of the following month.